Wednesday, February 22, 2023

 Please click here for details.

-In the fifth #ICAEWROAR event, the ICAEW focussed specifically on UK individuals using Twitter within the realms of accountancy.
+In the eighth #ICAEWROAR event, the ICAEW focussed specifically on UK individuals using Twitter within the realms of accountancy.

 As per the ICAEW: